Bmullerc/NFT-Preview-Card/README.md

 - Added CSS classes and divs as needed
 - Included images and icons
 - Added hover elements and effects
-- Box-shadows to give a 3d feel
+- Box-shadows to give the 3d feel

 ### Built with